Royal New Zealand Army Ordnance Corps: Corps colours

 The colours of the New Zealand Army Ordnance Corps were scarlet, in reference to their link with the combat Corps, and dark blue.

 Flags

 RNZAOC Flag

 The RNZAOC Flag was 6×3 ft divided into three horizontal panels.
 The upper and lower panels were 9 in high and post office red in colour.
-The Center panel was 1 ft 6 in high and purple navy in colour.
+The centre panel was 1 ft 6 in high and purple navy in colour.
 The Corps badge was positioned centrally on the flag.

 RNZAOC Unit Flag

 RNZAOC Unit flags were a 3 ft X 2 ft at the hoist purple navy pennant, superimposed with a post office red ball.

 Corps motto

 The RNZAOC's motto was Sua tela tonanti (literally "His [i.e. Jupiter's] Missiles to the one who is Thundering", but commonly translated as "To the Warrior his Arms").

 Corps march

 The Village Blacksmith adopted by the RAOC as its Corps march in 1922, was by default also adopted as the Corps march of the RNZAOC.